A B C D E F GH I JK LMN O P QR S T U VWXYZ

 Office Action - Once a trademark application is filed, it will be assigned to an Examining Attorney, who will review it for format and wording, and do a search for conflicting marks.
 The application will be rejected, most often because the Examining Attorney objects to the description of goods or services.
 The document which the Examining Attorney provides to explain why the application is rejected is called an "Office Action".

-OHIM - the European Union agency responsible for registering trade marks and designs that are valid in all 27 countries of the EU.
+OHIM (now EUIPO)- the European Union Intellectual Property Office, a government agency responsible for registering trade marks and designs that are valid in member countries of the European Union.

 Opposition - an action filed against an application by anyone who feels they may be hurt if the mark is registered.
 Oppositions may only be started during the thirty-day period after the mark is published.
 The opposition is begun by filing a Notice of Opposition setting out the grounds for the opposition, to which the applicant must file a Reply.
 Thereafter, the opposition is, in effect, a trial in the Trademark Trial and Appeals Board (TTAB).
 Each side has discovery, takes testimony, and files briefs.
 If the TTAB rules for the opposer, the application is abandoned.
 If the TTAB rules for the applicant, the mark proceeds to registration.